The Water Replies

 We envisage that through this programme, wonderful work will be created by people of all ages who live and work along this amazing river that we all share.
 We are expecting the unexpected, thoughtful, funny, moving, short, long, momentary, mundane, extraordinary and everything in between.
 Brought together, we believe this project will create a 'written picture' - a fascinating insight into the people and the lives being lived by the Thames Estuary.

-These physical artworks will be in place for the entirety of Estuary 2021.
+These physical and digital artworks will be in place for the entirety of Estuary 2021.

 The public programme will include -